zer2/fantasy-basketball-optimizer/about/turnovers.md

  | Free Throw \% | 17.5\%  | -20.9\% | 11.0\%  | 6.5\%   | -14.8\% | 21.0\%  | -4.7\%  | 100.0\%   | -13.8\%   |
  | Field Goal \% | 19.0\%  | 27.5\%  | -9.2\%  | -6.8\%  | 24.0\%  | -11.6\% | 1.2\%   | -13.8\%   | 100.0\%   |

  It is clear that the turnovers category is uniquely negatively correlated to the counting statistics, which lends some credence to the idea that it is hard to win many categories without losing turnovers.

-However, that is not the whole story.
+ However, does that necessarily translate to

+ .
 One way of thinking about the importance of turnovers is to break it down into two factors
 - How likely is it that the other eight categories are tied?
 - How likely is it that an incremental improvement in turnovers flips the category from a loss to a win?
 Or in a more technical sense, what is the probability density of turnovers around zero, conditional on the first criteria?